Updated Daily by Local Dive Experts

 Conditions at a Glance:

-- Weather: Cloudy.
-Very high chance of showers, becoming less likely during the morning.
-The chance of a thunderstorm along the coastal fringe this morning.
-Winds southerly 25 to 35 km/h.
-Large and powerful surf conditions are expected to be hazardous for coastal activities such as rock fishing, swimming and surfing.
+- Weather: There is a high chance of showers, which will become less likely this afternoon.
+There is a chance of a thunderstorm along the coastal fringe this morning.
+Winds are south to southwesterly, 25 to 35 km/h.

 Detailed Report